BerndHagen/MemoInk-Personal-Diary-App/README.md

 ### Home Screen

 - **Global Topics**
-  The home screen features the 20 most recent topics in the **'Global Topics'** section.
-These topics are accessible to the entire user base, though access is permission-based.
-If you lack the necessary permissions, you will receive a notification indicating that access is restricted.
+  The home screen displays all available topics sorted chronologically, with the newest appearing first.
+Access to topics is permission-based - if you lack the necessary permissions, you'll receive a notification indicating that access is restricted.

-- **Shared Topics**
-  Below **'Global Topics'**, you will find the **'Shared Topics'** section.
-These topics have been shared with you by other users, granting you specific permissions to view and collaborate on them within a controlled environment.

 ### Adding Entries to a Topic

-- To contribute to a topic, such as **'Gaming Topic'**, tap **Add Entry**.
-You can then write content, upload images, and document experiences related to the topic.
+- To contribute to a topic, tap **Add Entry**.
+You can write content and upload images.
+Each entry automatically captures the current date and time.
+- Users can appreciate entries by tapping on them, which turns the text green and increments the like counter.

 ### Profile and Settings